Fake Bartonella infections

 Ultimately, a positive test is not necessarily meaningful.
 Because of the confusion surrounding testing, the CDC advises, “It is important for all abnormal test results to be interpreted with your health care provider in the context of your medical history.”

-Doctors are very concerned about patients who have been diagnosed with false Bartonella infections because the patients may receive unnecessary treatments and delay treatments for a real conditions.
+Doctors are very concerned about patients who have been diagnosed with false Bartonella infections because the patients may receive unnecessary treatments and delay treatment for a real conditions.
 One exasperated doctor stated, “now one of my patients is arguing and menacing because I do not confirm his infection by Bartonella spp.”

 Fake Bartonella photos flood the Internet